-Separate CRFs will be used for unblinded information during the vaccination period and regarding some initial screening and enrolment into the study.
+Separate CRFs will be used for unblinded information during the vaccination period.
+These CRFs will only initial screening and enrolment into the study.

 9.5 Definition of enrolment

 Enrolment will occur at prime vaccination.
 A maximum duration of 120 days will be accepted between